Credit Manager's Guide for Credit Scoring, What it is & How to do it

 Is your score high enough to get approved for that loan or mortgage?

-- Avoiding late payments or missed payments
+• Steering clear of late or missed payments

 What are the Different Ways That Credit Scores Are Used Today?